 The American population as a whole is aging, with the Baby Boom generation reaching retirement age in growing numbers.
 The illicit substances these older adults may have had access to when they were in their twenties were not nearly as potent as some of the substances causing addictions today.
 Combined with increased co-occurring disorders with age, more health conditions requiring pain management, and more prescription- and nonprescription medication use with age, the dangers of opioid addiction are magnified even more.

 Addiction treatment works.
 There is no reason a person of any age cannot pursue addiction treatment and recover from addiction.
-Help is readily available, and if you have any questions about drug misuse, abuse, or addiction, we invite you to contact us today.
+Help is readily available, and if you have any questions about drug misuse, abuse, or addiction, we invite you to contact us at any time.